n1ru4l/envelop/.changeset/twelve-ghosts-invite.md

 '@envelop/core': minor
 ---

-useMaskedErrors now also handles subscription errors
+useMaskedErrors now also handles errors that are occurring during subscriptions.